drhaz/drhaz.github.io/_pages/about.md

 Outside work
 ====

-I enjoy photography, running, among other things.
+I enjoy photography, running, sailing, and other things.

 What is that bridge in on top of the site?